faphdev/sxconsole-lite/README.md

 sxconsole.

 ### Creating your account
-Once the container is up and running, run `./add_admin.sh user@example.com password` to create your account
+Once the container is up and running, run `./add-admin.sh user@example.com password` to create your account.